 Your attorney’s work, however, isn’t done after the property owner’s negligence has been demonstrated.
 Victims of crime also have to prove that the crime occurred, at least in part, because of the property owner’s failure – that adequate security measures would have prevented the crime or reduced its likelihood dramatically.

 The final step is to show how the crime affected you or your loved one.
 How were you injured by the assault, rape, stabbing or robbery?
 There are numerous possible answers to this question, but the answers that will become relevant in a civil lawsuit usually fall into one of three categories:

-Wrongful death lawsuits, which are frequently filed by surviving family members after a fatal stabbing or shooting, entail a different set of possible damages.
+Wrongful death lawsuits, which surviving family members frequently file after a fatal stabbing or shooting, entail a different set of possible damages.
 Many of these claims demand compensation for funeral and burial expenses, along with medical services that were required before a loved one’s death.
-They also include losses that are harder to define, but no less important.
+They also include losses that are harder to define but no less important.
 Loss of financial support and household services is just one example.

 Pursuing justice doesn’t have to be expensive.
-CrimeVictim.law is sponsored by a national alliance of attorneys, all of whom have gained substantial experience helping victims of crime secure compensation in court.
-Our lawyers offer their services on a contingency-fee basis, which means that you pay us nothing until we recover damages in your claim.
+CrimeVictim.law is sponsored by a national alliance of attorneys, who have gained substantial experience helping victims of crime secure compensation in court.
+Our lawyers offer their services on a contingency-fee-basis, meaning you pay us nothing until we recover damages in your claim.

 Learning more about your legal options comes at no charge.
 Just contact our attorneys today to receive a free consultation.